ayushnautiyal-16/VastraVilla/README.md

 ---

-## 🙏 Acknowledgments
+## 📄 License

-- Built with ❤️ using React and Tailwind CSS
-- Inspired by the need for sustainable fashion and sharing economy
-- Special thanks to the open-source community
+This project is licensed under the MIT License.

 ---

-## 📧 Contact

-For any queries or suggestions, feel free to reach out!
+## ⭐ Star this repo if you find it helpful!

 **Project Link**: [https://github.com/ayushnautiyal-16/VastraVilla](https://github.com/ayushnautiyal-16/VastraVilla)

----

-### ⭐ Star this repo if you find it helpful!